- Slick Back Hair Styles

 This style was ubiquitous across Latin America in the 80s, and although less common today, we're starting to see it make a comeback.
 Help keep the bandwagon rolling and adopt it as your latest style.

-The best way to make your slicked back hair stand out is by dying it a different colour.
-If you're curious but not quite confident enough to reach for the bleach, start with just the slick back and save the dye for Phase Two.
+The best way to make your slick back hair stand out is by dying it a different colour.
+If you're curious but not quite confident enough to reach for the bleach, start with just the slick back hair and save the dye for Phase Two.

 This may not be a quintessential slicked back style, but the side parting is becoming increasingly commonplace in modern business offices.
 Accompanied by a sharp grey suit, this look leaves a lasting impression.